TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 problem for Python's garbage collector, but you may wish to break the cyclic references explicitly by calling :meth:`~OptionParser.destroy` on your OptionParser once you are done with it.
-This is particularly useful in long-running applications where large object graphs are reachable from your OptionParser.
+This is particularly useful in long-running applications where large object graphs are reachable kutoka your OptionParser.